 The study found that breadwinners year refused to $ 3,200 profit per one child.
 The cost of a nurse in this case was 6400 dollars a year.

-Researchers suggest some ways to help families: a program paid for childcare, improving the coordination of assistance, short-term hospitalization and visits to patients at home.
+Researchers suggest some ways to help families: paid for child care programs, better coordination of assistance, short-term hospitalization and visits to patients at home.

 Scientists believe that the need to improve the level of training of family carers and to provide them with more support.